RETSEVMO Hard capsule Ref.[28022] Active ingredients: Selpercatinib

 QT interval prolongation

 QT interval prolongation was reported in patients receiving selpercatinib (see section 5.1).
 Selpercatinib should be used with caution in patients with such conditions as congenital long QT syndrome or acquired long QT syndrome or other clinical conditions that predispose to arrhythmias.
 Patients should have a QTcF interval of ≤470 ms and serum electrolytes within normal range before starting selpercatinib treatment.
 Electrocardiograms and serum electrolytes should be monitored in all patients after 1 week of selpercatinib treatment, at least monthly for the first 6 months and otherwise, as clinically indicated, adjusting frequency based upon risk factors including diarrhoea, vomiting, and/or nausea.
 Hypokalaemia, hypomagnesaemia and hypocalcaemia should be corrected prior to initiating selpercatinib and during treatment.
-Monitor the QT interval with ECGs more frequently in patients who require treatment with concomitant medications known to prolong the QT interval.
+Monitor the QT interval with ECGs more frequently in patients who require treatment with concomitant medicinal products known to prolong the QT interval.
 Selpercatinib may require dose interruption or modification (see section 4.2).

 Hypothyroidism

 Hypothyroidism has been reported in patients receiving selpercatinib (see section 4.8).
 Baseline laboratory measurement of thyroid function is recommended in all patients.
 Patients with pre-existing hypothyroidism should be treated as per standard medical practice prior to the start of selpercatinib treatment.
 All patients should be observed closely for signs and symptoms of thyroid dysfunction during selpercatinib treatment.
 Thyroid function should be monitored periodically throughout treatment with selpercatinib.
-Patients who develop thyroid dysfunction should be treated as per standard medical practice, however patients could have an insufficient response to substitution with levothyroxine (T4) as selpercatinib may inhibit the conversion of levothyroxine to liothyronine (T3) and supplementation with liothyronine may be needed (see section 4.5).
+Patients who develop thyroid dysfunction should be treated as per standard medical practice, however patients could have an insufficient response to substitution with levothyroxine (T4) as selpercatinib may inhibit the conversion of levothyroxine to triiodothyronine (T3) and supplementation with liothyronine may be needed (see section 4.5).

 Strong CYP3A4 inducers